Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Statistical analysis

-From the Figure \ref{gaosibianhua}, it can be observed that when $t > 0.6$, the mean rapidly converges to 0 while the variance rapidly converges to 1, approaching a standard Gaussian distribution.
-This indicates the rationality of proposing the spherical aggregation operation during the first $s$ steps in the AMDM algorithm experiments.
+From Figure \ref{gaosibianhua}, it can be observed that when $t > 0.6$, the mean rapidly converges to 0 while the variance rapidly converges to 1, approaching a standard Gaussian distribution.
+When the Gaussianity of $\mathcal M_t$ is well-behaved, implying that the global geometry exhibits desirable spherical characteristics, it is both reasonable and natural to regard two vectors with a small angular separation and equal magnitudes as lying on a local sphere.